p-lambda/wilds/README.md

 In addition, the example scripts contain default models, allowing new algorithms to be easily added and run on all of the WILDS datasets.

+For more information, please read [our paper](https://arxiv.org/pdf/2012.07421.pdf) or visit [our website](https://wilds.stanford.edu).

 ## Installation